Spaces — Built-in Tools

 Built-in tools are platform-owned capabilities that ship with ThinkWork itself.
-They are distinct from MCP servers and workspace skills: MCP servers are remote endpoints ThinkWork connects to at runtime, workspace skills are operator-editable files under workspace/skills/, and built-in tools are registered by the runtime from tenant and template policy.
+They are distinct from MCP servers and workspace skills: MCP servers are remote endpoints ThinkWork connects to at runtime, workspace skills are operator-editable files under workspace/skills/, and built-in tools are registered by the runtime from tenant, Space, and platform-agent policy.

 Docs route: /applications/admin/builtin-tools/